 Lab notes

-What are Oorbeez?
+What are Orbeez?

 Orbeez are also known as water beads, and are a spherical shape and are made out of a gel which can absorb a large amount of water.
 They start out as dry tiny balls, the size of seed beads but swell to marble-size in water.
-The super-absorbant gel is composed of a water-absorbing polymer, commonly sodium polyacrylate (but there are others), and is sometimes referred to as “superabsorbent polymer” or, in dry form, as “slush powder”.
+The super-absorbent gel is composed of a water-absorbing polymer, commonly sodium polyacrylate (but there are others), and is sometimes referred to as “superabsorbent polymer” or, in dry form, as “slush powder”.
 This substance is the same gel found in disposable nappies.

 Why is the object hard to see?